 Kidnapping is when a person is physically and involuntarily removed from their home, place of work, or any other location, regardless of their age.
 Once kidnapped, the individual is then kept in a specific location against their will.
 This is known as “false imprisonment” and this can be charged as a separate crime, although it does go hand-in-hand with the kidnapping.
 This results in more severe penalties.

 As for why someone would want to kidnap another, there are many motives.
 Perhaps the kidnapper is seeking a reward for the return of the individual.
 Another instance that seems to be common is that involving child custody.
 Overall, kidnapping laws can be quite complex, which is why you need to have a Twin Cities kidnapping lawyer in place to help you if you have been accused.
-The attorneys at Sieben Edmunds are experienced Minnesota Child Abduction Lawyers.
+The attorneys at Sieben Edmunds are experienced Minnesota Kidnapping and Child Abduction Lawyers.

 Surprising Facts about Kidnapping